APIS v2.0 Documentation

-Passport Alliance defines APIS, an open standard for trustworthy AI agent identity and delegation.
+Passport Alliance™ defines APIS v2.0, the open Agent Passport Issuance Standard for trustworthy AI agent identity and delegation.

-Why Passport Alliance
+Why Passport Alliance™

 Autonomous software agents can already call APIs, move money, and operate infrastructure.
-APIS establishes a common trust language for this reality:
+APIS v2.0 establishes a common trust language for this reality:

 - Who the agent is